ysnkhll/ARM-DRIVER-WS2812/README.md

 _N.B.
 You may need to rearange the order of the `colors[4]` variable inside of the `setColor` function.
-My chips were arranged as GRBW as apposed to simply RGBW._
+My chips were arranged as GRBW as opposed to simply RGBW._